MxFxM/MxFxM/Thoughts.md

 1. LEGO only allows for as much creativity as was designed into the bricks
 1. For every HMI, there exists one single "perfect" (exception: people with disabilities) solution
 1. Inspiration is the strongest motivation
+1. Documentation, budget analysis and resource management can not steer the success of a project